Why Johnny Depp Wasn't in Virginia Court When Amber Heard Verdict Was Read - E! Online

 Heard, on the other hand, was present, which "shows where [her] priorities are," a spokesperson for the actress told E!
 News.
 "Johnny Depp plays guitar in the U.K. while Amber Heard waits for a verdict in Virginia.
 Depp is taking his snickering and lack of seriousness on tour."

 Ultimately, the jury ruled that Heard was liable for defaming Depp, awarding him $10 million in compensatory damages and $5 million in punitive damages.
+Fairfax County Circuit Court Judge Penney Azcarate later reduced punitive damages to $350,000, which is the state's legal limit.

 The jury also found that Heard was defamed when Depp's lawyer called her allegations of abuse a hoax, and she was awarded $2 million in compensatory damages.

 After the verdict was read, Depp was quick to celebrate his victory.
 "From the very beginning, the goal of bringing this case was to reveal the truth, regardless of the outcome," he said in part of a statement.
 "Speaking the truth was something that I owed to my children and to all those who have remained steadfast in their support of me.
 I feel at peace knowing I have finally accomplished that."